Back

 Illustrations and animations

-When the fridge door is unlocked, we start a timer — during this time users can choose the products.
-If the time is out and a user didn’t take anything, the app returns to the QR code screen.
+When the fridge door is unlocked, we start a timer — during this time, users can choose the products.
+If the time is out and a user doesn’t take anything, the app returns to the QR code screen.
 We decided to add animation with a hand opening the fridge, this way users won’t get confused and will know what to do.
-The client chose the linear style, we made an illustration, added Vendify’s brand colors, and animated it.
+The client chose the linear style, so we made an illustration, added Vendify’s brand colors, and animated it.
 That’s how it turned out:

-The animation makes the app unique and demonstrates how to use it
+The animation makes the app unique and demonstrates how to use it.

 Familiar scenario and technology stack